Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Moreau--Yosida regularization in density-functional theory

 One physically motivated possibility is to choose the spaces such that $J$ corresponds to solving the Poisson equation of electrostatics and $\eps J^{-1}(v)=-\eps\Delta v$.
-This choice was previously suggested in the context of density--potential inversion~\cite{Penz2023-MY-ZMP}; it will be covered in more detail in Section~\ref{sec:Hartree-autoreg} and has already found multiple use in ameliorating the Kohn--Sham method~\cite{Görling1999,Callow2020-improving,Callow2020-screening}, albeit not with the connection to the topology of density and potential space.
+Then $\rho_\mathrm{ext}=\eps J^{-1}(v)$ can be physically interpreted as just the external density that enters the Poisson equation to yield the electrostatic potential $v$.
+The mixed density is then the total observable density of the system, $x=\rho-\rho_{\mathrm{ext}}$ (the minus sign is needed since we have used the convention that the electronic density is positive, $\rho\geq 0$).
+Interestingly, even the MY parameter $\eps$ then receives a physical interpretation as the vacuum permittivity.
+This choice was previously suggested in the context of density--potential inversion~\cite{Penz2023-MY-ZMP}; it will be covered in more detail in Section~\ref{sec:Hartree-autoreg} and has already found multiple use in ameliorating the Kohn--Sham method~\cite{Görling1999,Heaton-Burgess2007,Callow2020-improving,Callow2020-screening}, albeit not with the connection to the topology of density and potential space.

 Since $\rho \in \partial E^\lambda(v) = \partial (F^\lambda)^*(-v)$ from Eq.~\eqref{eq:DFT-func-1} (not forgetting a minus from the chain rule) we note that remarkably, Eq.~\eqref{eq:mixing} reproduces Eq.~\eqref{eq:diff-feps-conj} from the properties of the MY regularization.
 We just have to use $E_\eps^\lambda(v)=-(F_\eps^\lambda)^*(-v)$ from Eq.~\eqref{eq:Eeps-def} and the homogeneity of the duality map to get